kevinveenbirkenbach/cymais/roles/web-app-sphinx/README.md

 ## Overview

 This Docker Compose deployment leverages Ansible to automatically pull your source repository, build the documentation using Sphinx, and serve the generated HTML through a lightweight HTTP server.
 The entire process is containerized, which guarantees a consistent and isolated environment regardless of the host system.
-By default it uses [CyMaIS Sphinx](https://github.com/kevinveenbirkenbach/cymais-sphinx) to build the docs.
+By default it uses [Infinito.Nexus Sphinx](https://github.com/kevinveenbirkenbach/infinito-nexus-sphinx) to build the docs.

 ## Purpose